USCGC General Greene: Patrol duties during the Depression

 General Greene had been designed specifically for prohibition enforcement service and assumed Rum Patrol duty 15 May 1927 with a home-port of Boston, Massachusetts Her routine consisted of picketing liquor laden "mother ships" and preventing them from offloading prohibited cargo to smaller contact boats that were used to deliver liquor to shore.
-On 15 March 1931 she departed Boston bound for St. Johns, Newfoundland to join the International Ice Patrol for the first time.
+On 15 March 1931 she departed Boston bound for St. John's, Newfoundland to join the International Ice Patrol for the first time.
 At the end of the patrol season she would return to Boston and resume Rum Patrol duties; this pattern would continue through the end of the 1933 Ice Patrol season.
 With the end of prohibition in 1933, General Greene assumed a more traditional role of a Coast Guard cutter, that of search and rescue, law enforcement, merchant vessel inspection, and defense training.
 In 1941 she conducted an oceanographic survey off the coast of Newfoundland and while on the survey in May 1941, she was ordered to search for survivors from two British freighters torpedoed off the coast of Greenland.
 She recovered 39 survivors from the SS Marconi, and observed part of the Royal Navy task force engaging the Bismarck.